skokielibrary/spl-content/_content/bruce/resources--research-topic.markdown

 [Links for inside/remote access are different]

 ##ReferenceUSA
 Get contact information for millions of U.S. and Canadian companies as well as residential directory information.
-Search businesses by name, location, industry, and size.
+Search businesses by name, location, industry, or size.
 [Business & investing]

 ##Rosetta Stone Library Solution
-Take introductory lessons in more than 30 languages in the library version of the popular software.
+Take introductory lessons in more than 30 languages in the library version of the popular language software.
 [Languages]

 ##Safari Books Online
-Read thousands technology, business, and professional development books from popular publishers through your web browser.
+Read thousands of technology, software, and business books through your web browser.

 ##Salem Health
 Find health answers culled from _Magill's Medical Guide_, an authoritative medical encyclopedia written in accessible language for general readers.
 [Health & medicine]

 ##Science Online
-A science encyclopedia, experiments, biographies, and illustrations recommended for grades 6 and up.
+Features a science encyclopedia, experiments, biographies, and illustrations ideal for grades 6 and up.
 [Kids]

 ##Searchasaurus